What is fire play?

 Bouncing or streaking – body fire and contact fire

 The two most common techniques are body fire and contact fire.
-This is usually done with special torches.
-The rod is usually made of aluminum, the heads of a special wick material, usually Kevlar or fabric.
-This requires a fuel such as isopropanol, lighter fluid, white spirit or white spirit.
-It is important that the torch serves as a wick, but that only the flammable liquid burns.
-The flare itself should not burn.
+These typically involve the use of special torches.
+The shafts of these torches are usually made of aluminum, and the heads are made of a special wick material, typically Kevlar or fabric.
+Additionally, a flammable liquid is needed, such as isopropanol, lighter fluid, Fakir benzene, or white gas.
+It’s important that the torch serves as the wick, but only the flammable liquid burns.
+The torch itself should not burn or be consumed.

 In contact fire, the torch is struck against the skin or dragged along it.
 While this often burns off body hair, there is no transfer of fire onto the skin, so it is not injured.
 Another form of contact fire would be striking with a paddle or whip that serves as its own wick.
 However, be cautious, as with this technique, burns can occur if you linger too long in one spot.